gabriel-laet/api-docs/src/docs/introduction/getting-access/index.md

 # Getting access

-A credential is dedicated to a determined environment, manage with carefully to avoid security failures or undesired invoices (e.g: because a developer asked a real ride in a test).
+A credential is dedicated to a determined environment, manage carefully to avoid security failures or undesired invoices (eg: because a developer asked a real ride in a test).

 ## Create credential